daud157/-Micro-freelance-marketplace/README.md

 Clone the repository
 Install dependencies on
 frontend and backend
-Run the backend and frontend servers using nom run dev Register as a student or employer and start exploring projects!
+Run the backend and frontend servers using npm run dev Register as a student or employer and start exploring projects!